netbiolab/HCNetlas/README.md

 ace <- reduce.ace(data)
 ```

-The column `celltypes_merged` of the metadata here indicates the column where each barcode is annotated to merged celltypes which will be used as a classification to generate CGNs using scHumanNet.
+The column `celltypes_merged` of the metadata here indicates the column where each barcode is annotated, which will be used as a classification to generate CGNs using scHumanNet.

 ``` r
 ace[['Labels']] <- meta_select$celltypes_merged